vaugharj1717/SpringBootDemo/demo/src/readme.txt

 The flow control will normally go like this...
--User enters URL into browser (or clicks on a link, etc) -The controller layer will "catch" the URL and call a service function -The service function will employ any business logic, and ask DAO to get data from database -DAO will retrieve/update/delete data from database.
-Automatically converts DB data into "Entities" to do this -Call stack makes it's way back to controller, who will return JSON response to User.
+-User enters URL into browser (or clicks on a link, etc) -The controller layer will "catch" the URL and call a service function -The service function will take care of any business logic, and ask DAO to insert/retrieve data to/from database when needed -DAO will retrieve/update/delete data from database.
+The tools we use will automatically converts DB data into "Entities" to do this
+-Call stack makes it's way back to controller function, which will return JSON response to User (even if just a "success: true" message)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ANNOTATIONS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 A lot of Spring Boot's logic is executed through annotations (using @ syntax above class or function definitions).
-Below is some information on various annotations and how they relate to Spring's built-in functionality
+Below is some information on various annotations and how they relate to Spring's built-in functionality (Some annotations only used for configuration, not too important so not listed below)

 ALL
 ----------